 How long is the Peer Specialist Certification training?
-The basic training is six (6) days.
+The training is six (6) days.
 It starts with a half day on Sunday and includes full days Monday through Friday.
 The exam is given the morning (Saturday) after the training at the same location as the training.
-The Veterans' training is Monday through Friday, with the exam given on Friday.

 Where are the trainings?
 Trainings are held in various cities across the state.
 Please check the Events listings for upcoming training locations.